ConradMoeller/conRAD/README.md

 # conRAD!

-Just another bikeing app ... or not ...
+Just another biking app ... or not ...

 For more Information visit the website.